chrishumboldt/Webplate/README.md

 }
 ```

+You will notice that a comma delimited list allows you to load more than one file and that the Webplate path is not required.
+This is because Webplate automatically knows where to look inside the project directory.
+You can also load different files on different pages.

 #### Simple Page Loader
 If you would like a page loader to display while your project files load, simply wrap your content in a div with id **webplate-content**.
 See an example below.